Break Statement in C

 }

-Inside it, we placed the if condition to test whether i equals 4.
+Inside the While loop, we placed an if statement to test whether i is equal to 4.

 • If this condition is True, the Break statement will execute.
-The iteration will stop at that number without printing the other printf function.
+It means the iteration will stop at that number without printing the other printf statement.

 Comments are closed.